The Politics Of Racism, Terminologies And Imagery

 I’m talking about the events that mark August 23 and variously labelled Slavery Day, Slavery Memorial Day or Slavery Remembrance Day.
 The UN’s term for this observance, which started in 1998, is International Day for the Remembrance of the Slave Trade and its Abolition.
 Although the 2007 government press release that announced that Britain will begin to observe this Day used the UN’s term, the parliamentary proceedings that preceded that announcement revolved around a call for a national Slavery Memorial Day.

 So not surprisingly statutory bodies that observe this Day opted for one of the shortened terms.
-This in turn means the focus of the content is often a Eurocentric narrative where it was Europeans who in recognising how bad it was, fought to abolish enslavement.
+This in turn means the focus of the content is often a Eurocentric narrative which literally translates as – it was Europeans who in recognising how bad it was, fought to abolish enslavement.

 Note that some of us use enslavement instead of slavery, enslaver instead of slave master, and trafficking instead of trade.
 Using these terms, provide a perception shift, which makes one realise, for example, that it was a deliberate act by one set of people who put another set of people into a position of enslavement.

-Even though an organisation like the International Slavery Museum does some good work marking the Day, no doubt due in part to the local Liverpool African community’s engagement with the museum, the default impression given by terms like Slavery Remembrance Day, is the disempowering and subservient “Am I not a man and a brother?” imagery.
+Even though an organisation like the International Slavery Museum does some good work marking the Day, no doubt due in part to the local Liverpool African community’s engagement with the museum, the default impression given by terms like Slavery Remembrance Day, is the disempowering, victimhood and subservient position exemplified by the “Am I not a man and a brother?” imagery.

 Also, there is usually nothing that speaks to the Abolition part of the Day – particularly the agency of Africans in securing the abolition of the trans-Atlantic trafficking and enslavement.
 Most mainstream events do not let you know that the Day is based on an important global African historic milestone – the evening of the 22nd to 23rd August 1791 marks the start of the Haitian Revolution.
 It’s the only successful African uprising in the Western hemisphere, which led to an independent state of Haiti on January 1 1804.